Discover the Beautiful Whitsundays

 Scuba Diving Liveaboards

 There are a few scuba diving Liveaboards that operate on a schedule instead of a charter base in the area.

-Most operates on an overnight or two night schedule.
+Most operate on overnight or two-night schedule.